Optimizely Forms is only supported by MVC-based websites and HTML5-compliant browsers.

 Next, assign the role to appropriate users.

-From now on, those users can view encrypted data and see an option to export as Decrypted CSV data.
+From this point, those users can view encrypted data and see an option to export as Decrypted CSV data.

 Currently, the asynchronous export of decrypted CSV files is not supported.
 Because encryption is a time-consuming operation, if forms contain a large amount of data and the allowed time is too short, timeouts may occur.
 To use decryption more efficiently, you should increase your system timeout.